bstefanescu/koa-webapp/README.md

 * **apiPrefix** - the prefix to use for the root API resource.
 Defaults to `/api`.
 * **apiRoot** - the root API resource class.
 Defaults to `null`.
 If not specified no API resource router will be mounted in `/api`.
 * **authPrefix** - the prefix to be used for the authentication endpoints.
 Defaults to `/auth`
 * **secret** - a secret or array of secrets to be used .
 By default a single secret string is generated when appplication is instantiated.
 This means the secret will change after a server restart so all the issued JWTs will be invalid.
-You must define this getter if you want to use a mechanism to persist secrets.
+You must define this option if you want to use a mechanism to persist secrets.
 * **requestTokenHeader** - the header name that must be used to request a JWT token from the secure authorization cookie.
 Defaults to `x-koa-webapp-request-token`.
 * **allowAnonymous** - if `true` un-authenticated users will be able to access the protected resources (e.g. the API resources).
 Defaults to `false`.
 This can be usefull to let un-authenticated users to ccess the application in read only mode.
 * **authCookie** - can be a string or an object containing options for the authorization cookie passed to `koa.cookies`.
 If you only want to change the cookie name you can return a string with that name.
 If you return an object with cookie options you can also change the cookie name by including a name property in the returned object.
 The default value is: